Meet the 2023-2024 Youth Advisory Panel

 Youth Advisory Panel

-Taanvi A. is a freshman in high school.
-Taanvi authored a best-selling book that provides mental health coping strategies for teens.
-She embarked on a promotional campaign for her book which included raising awareness about mental health.
-Taanvi’s fervent commitment to mental health advocacy has led her to actively engage in various organizations and initiatives supporting youth well-being.
-Taanvi’s dedication has earned her various accolades including Humanitarian and Volunteer Service Awards.
-Beyond advocacy, Taanvi contributes her voice and perspectives as a representative on her school district’s Student Wellness & Safety Task Force.
-Taanvi is also an active member of the Work2BeWell National Student Advisory Council, a dedicated member of the Advocacy Team for Free2Luv, and a volunteer/ambassador for the Mindspring Mental Health Alliance.
+Taanvi A. is a sophomore in high school.
+She's an international bestselling author and is also the creator of the "Emotion Cards" card deck.
+Her passion for mental health advocacy has led her to participate in national conferences, book fairs, and media shows, including ABC, FOX, CBS, Seattle Times, and more, where she raises awareness about mental health.
+Taanvi's fervent commitment to mental health advocacy has led her to actively engage in various organizations and initiatives supporting youth well-being.
+Taanvi's dedication has earned her various national accolades, including Humanitarian, Changemakers, Civic, and Volunteer Service Awards.
+As the founder of the innovative award-winning "Nexus: Mental Health Hub for Schools" platform, a 24/7 one-stop shop for students launched to over 800K+, being researched by Top 20 Colleges and by numerous Research Psychologists.
+Taanvi is part of the National Alliance on Mental Illness, Harvard Medical Center's & Boston Wellness Lab Digital Wellness Lab Student Advisory Council, Macy's Social Impact Youth Cohort, and the Washington Health Care Authority.
+Beyond advocacy, Taanvi contributes her voice and perspectives as a representative on her school district's Student Wellness & Safety Task Force.
 Taanvi is dedicated to amplifying youth voices and advancing mental health and well-being.
 She believes that social media, when used positively, is a powerful tool for mental health advocacy.

 Vakayla D.